chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/microsoft-fakes/shims/index.md

 ## Shimming System.Environment
 See [here](https://learn.microsoft.com/en-us/visualstudio/test/using-shims-to-isolate-your-application-from-other-assemblies-for-unit-testing?view=vs-2022&tabs=csharp#shimming-systemenvironment).

-# Shimming Different Types of Methods
+# shimming different types of methods
-## Shims for Static Methods
+## shims for static methods
 For static methods, a shim type has properties that hold shims.
 The properties only have a setter.
 This setter is used to attach a delegate to the targeted method:
 ```cs
 //code under test